lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 compression/decompression.
 They are not typed and can be indifferently applied to integer, string or any other data type.
 The result of the operation can either be True or False.
 MOs are defined as follows:

-* equal: A field value in a packet matches a TV in a Rule if they are equal.
+* equal: Results in true if a field value in a packet and a TV are equal.

 * ignore: No check is done between a field value in a packet and a TV in the Rule.
 The result of the matching is always true.